 Select "Display Private Keys".

-Check the "Yes, I understand how private keys work" box to click ""View Private Keys" button.
-If you added a Security Password, you will be asked to enter it after doing so.
+Check the "It's safe -- no one else is looking" box to click the "View Private Keys" button.
+If you added a Security Password, you will be asked to enter it now

 Select the coin or token you wish to see the key for